cheminfo/dispatcher/README.md

 Global parameters in this file allow to define:
 * port: the name of the device.
 For a zigbee hub it could be on linux: ``/dev/ttyUSB0`` or on macosx: ``/dev/tty.SLAB_USBtoUART``.
 If connected directly on the computer is could be on macosx ``/dev/tty.usbmodem1451``.
 * baudrate: for a zigbee hub from [Shuncom](http://www.shuncomwireless.com/) the speed should be 38400.
 When connecting directly with an Arduino it should be by default 9600.

+## devices

+Each device is defined by a file in ``./devices``folder.
+A device may be the gaz controller or the bioreactor controller.
+You will need to define for each board which parameters are used and what are the corresponding name / value of this parameter.

+You may also define how often this device has to be updated.